filipemendes89/cli-github-users/README.md

 Let me describe a little bit what I did and how to use it.

-First of all, set your project using npm start.
+First of all, set your .env file using the .envexample (using in the same path only) and run npm start.
-Secondly, set your .env file using the .envexample (using in the same path only) or use setenv command (described below).
+Secondly,  use setenv command (described below).

 The main function is called gitHubUsers and as soon you call it with --help command it shows a list of commands.
 For each command it's possible to call --help command to see what arguments are available.